Texas STAR Kids Benefits

 - Calling Member Services with questions about specific services

-Your child may need to see a specialist or another provider for care or services that his or her primary care provider can’t provide.
-Your child doesn’t need a referral from his or her primary care provider to get care from any type of specialist in our plan.
+You may need to see a specialist or another provider for care or services that your primary care provider can’t give you.
+You don’t need a referral from your primary care provider to get care from other doctors in our plan.
+This includes behavioral health services, OB/GYN care, and family planning.
 It’s a good idea to talk to your primary care provider first about other types of care you may need.
 He or she can tell you about other doctors in our plan and help you coordinate the care you receive.

 Complete benefit information can be found in your member handbook.